wearerequired/coding-standards/README.md

 required coding standard for PHP, inspired by the [Human Made Coding Standards](https://github.com/humanmade/coding-standards) project.

 For the JavaScript coding standard head over to [@wearerequired/eslint-config](packages/eslint-config).
+For the (S)CSS coding standard head over to [@wearerequired/stylelint-config](packages/stylelint-config).

 ## Setup